cristianoliveira/awesome4girls/README.md

   - [Black Girls Code](http://www.blackgirlscode.com/)

-    To increase the number of women of color in the digital space by empowering girls of color ages 7 to 17 to become innovators in STEM fields, leaders in their communities, and builders of their own futures through exposure to computer science and technology.
+    The focus of Black Girls Code is to increase the number of women of color in the digital space by empowering girls of color ages 7 to 17 to become innovators in STEM fields, leaders in their communities, and builders of their own futures through exposure to computer science and technology.

   - [Chicas Poderosas](http://www.chicaspoderosas.org/)